 She said: “Be still and know that I am God. ~Psalm 46:10 This verse has always given me comfort!
 My version is ‘Hush!
 Let me handle this!'”

 How many times in my life have I needed to be told that by God?
 I couldn’t begin to count them if I tried.
-But I thought I’d share that with you today with a reminder that He still has us in His hand, and oftentimes things go easier for us if we’d stop being our own biggest impediment. 🙂
+But I thought I’d share that with you today with a reminder that He still has us in His hand.
+Oftentimes, things go easier for us if we’d simply stop being our own biggest impediment. 🙂

 Now y’all know half of the stuff I write, I write it as reminders to myself.
 This is one of those but if it speaks to you, too, then come on and give this kindred spirit a hug!